vele616/monorepo/packages/jobboard/website/content/jobs/front-end-developer-with-e-commerce-skills-remote-xfive-PwCFM.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/xfive"
 companyWebsite: "https://www.xfive.co/"
-summary: "If you have year experience with the, Xfive is looking for someone with your skillset."
+summary: "If you have year experience with the HTML5, CSS3, Responsive Web Design, Performance Optimization, X Five is looking for someone with your skillset."
 summaryBackup: "To apply as a front-end developer with e-commerce skills at Xfive, you preferably need to have some knowledge of: #html, #javascript, #reactjs."
-featured: 20
+featured: 14
 ---

 ## Job description

-We are looking for a talented **mid-level** to **senior Front-end Developer** with**Shopify** or **BіgCommerceexperience**or willingness to learn these skills.
+We are looking for a talented **mid-level** to **senior Front-end Developer** with **Shopify** or **BіgCommerceexperience** or willingness to learn these skills.

 ## Type of employment